StanfordSpezi/SpeziHealthKit/Sources/SpeziHealthKit/SpeziHealthKit.docc/ModuleConfiguration.md

 In addition to these, you can use the ``HealthKitConfigurationComponent`` protocol to define your own components and integrate then with the `HealthKit` module.

+### Example
-### Example: Collect step count samples, and request read access to some additional sample types
+This example uses the ``HealthKit-swift.class`` module to collect step count samples, and request read access to some additional sample types.

 ```swift
 HealthKit {
     CollectSample(